Employment and employee benefits in Italy: overview

 Part one sets out the general data protection principles that apply to all organisations.

-Part two of the Data Protection Code provides additional measures that must be undertaken by organisations in certain areas, for example, healthcare, telecommunications, banking and finance or human resources.
+Part two provides additional measures that must be undertaken by organisations in certain areas, for example, healthcare, telecommunications, banking and finance or human resources.

 Part three contains provisions on sanctions and remedies.